mpsonntag/snippets/notes/projects/bc_poster_gallery/setup.md

 - the following preparations require a couple of manual steps between the main `json` file and a spreadsheet shared with BCOS.
 The main `json` file will change multiple times before it contains all information required to create the poster gallery.
 - As a general note for spreadsheet entries that deal with LINKS: they all HAVE to start with "http" or "https"; Otherwise links in the created markdown files will not create working links.
-- prepare a spreadsheet with all required information (posters, invited talks, contributed talks); ideally this spreadsheet is available online e.g. via sciebo and is shared with BCOS.
+- prepare a spreadsheet with all required information (posters, invited talks, contributed talks); ideally this spreadsheet is available online e.g., via sciebo and is shared with BCOS.
-- the following are the required columns and the column titles have to match exactly; the order can differ and there may be additional columns that will be ignored; NOTE: column title "abstract no NEW" will be transformed to column title "abstract_number" by the `tojson.py` script.
+- the following are the required columns, and the column titles have to match exactly; the order can differ and there may be additional columns that will be ignored; NOTE: column title "abstract no NEW" will be transformed to column title "abstract_number" by the `tojson.py` script.
 Some columns are empty for now and will be manually filled during the next steps.

   "abstract no NEW", "title", "authors", "email", "topic", "id", "session", "time", "upload_key", " "vimeo link", "link hopin", "individual video link" "repo_link"

 - save the spreadsheet to a tab separated csv file.
-- move to the `scripts` folder of the github "BC20" repository
+- move to the `scripts` folder of the GitHub "BC20" repository
 - run the `tojson.py` script providing the tsv file saved in the step above.

   ```bash
   python tojson.py posters.csv
   ```

 - with the resulting `json` file run the `mkuploadcodes.py` script from the same directory; this will create a `posters-codes.json` file linking the abstract ID to an upload code for the PDF upload service.
 It also creates a tab separated `posters-codes.tsv` file containing ID mapped to upload code.
-The uploadcodes require a salt file for the code creation.
+The upload-codes require a salt file for the code creation.

   ```bash
   python mkuploadcodes.py [uploadsalt file] [posters.json]